jthieffry/asaca-notes/Tech Fundamentals.md

 * Asymmetric encryption: Private key used to decrypt, public key used to encrypt -> More expensive, but safe.
 Usually, communication starts with Asymmetric to share a symmetric key, then continues with symmetric encryption.
 * Signing is to ensure somebody's identity.
 The party who wants to be identified will send a message encrypted with his private key.
 The receiver will decrypt with the sender's public key and then confirm that the sender is indeed who he claims to be.
 * Steganography is hiding data into another piece of data, to hide the fact that an encrypted message has been sent.

+## Network Basics

+* L1 only deals with physical medium (voltage, etc).
+Hub are L1 device, so they don't have address, and just broadcase to all their IF.
+Single failure domain, since it also broadcast collisions.
+* L2 (ex.
+Ethernet): adds addressing (MAC Address) and the concept of frames (with header, payload and CRC).
+Adds CSMA/CD.
+Swiches are smart L2 devices.
+In addition to hub, they work at the frame level and store a MAC address table that they populate based on their ports traffic and use it for forwaring frame to the appropriate IF.
+They don't forward collisions so they have failure domains equal to their port in use.